VirtoCommerce/vc-build/docs/CLI-tools/build-automation.md

 ```console
 vc-build test (with no args)
 ```
-Is used to build the solution and runs all unit tests are discovered from the projects that are located in the solution folder and satisfied by this mask `*.Tests|*.Testing`.
+Is used to compile the solution and runs all unit tests are discovered from the projects that are located in the solution folder and satisfied by this mask `*.Tests|*.Testing`.

 Also, this target produces the test coverage and overall stats report.